openmls/openmls/book/src/user_manual/migration.md

 ## Performing the migration

-For each group, the migration is performed by exporting it using the previous version's API, then bridging the bundle through `serde`, and storing it with the current version:
+For each group, the migration is performed by exporting it using the previous version's API, then bridging the bundle through `serde_json`, and storing it with the current version:

 ```rust,no_run,noplayground
 {{#include ../../../compat_tests/tests/test_migration.rs:migration}}